Maillol/aiohttp-pydantic/README.rst

 Inject HTTP headers
 ~~~~~~~~~~~~~~~~~~~

-To declare a HTTP headers parameters, you must declare your argument as a `keyword-only argument`_.
+To declare a HTTP headers parameter, you must declare your argument as a `keyword-only argument`_.

 .. code-block:: python3